Here are a few common questions about using and hosting 360° virtual tours.

 Not at all.
 These tours should work on any reasonably modern browser (Chrome, Safari, etc.) and platform/device.
 However, see notes below.

 If the tour has a VR version, the icon will appear in the control bar when the tour is loaded on a mobile device (normally this feature is not available on desktops).
+If prompted, allow the tour to access your device's Motion and Orientation.
 Tap/click it and the same icon will appear larger in the middle of the screen.
 Tap/click it again and the tour will be shown in VR mode.
 Many smartphone models and some popular VR headsets are automatically recognized by the tour.
 If not, the screen size (diagonal) may have to be set manually in the advanced VR settings—tap anywhere on the VR screen to get the icon, navigate with the arrows to find your headset or tap/click advanced settings to set the screen size manually.
 The interpupillary distance (IPD) is 63.5mm by default, but this can also be adjusted (use the arrows to increase or decrease) if the image looks double.

 To navigate within the tour in VR mode, move your head until the center crosshairs land on a jump spot.
 A dashed circle will appear around the jump point.
 When it completes, the next panorama wil be loaded.

 To exit VR mode, tap/click anywhere on the screen to get the icon.
 Tap/click it to return to the full version of the tour.

 Apple introduced a new setting on iOS 12.2 that must be enabled for the orientation features to work (please note, this feature was removed on iOS 13, see below).
 On your iPhone or iPad open Settings, then navigate to Safari and enable Motion and Orientation Access as shown in the images below.
 More information on this setting can be found online.